idezentas/esp8266_WeatherStation/README.md

   - Click the **Save** button.
 After clicking, you will be automatically redirected to the home page.

 - Then, go to the **Device Settings** page via the web interface:
+  - Select the language you want to use.
+(Default language is `English`)
   - Enter the city, country names then click the **Find Location/Time from City** button.
 It will automatically configure the other necessary settings for you.
   - If you know the latitude and longitude values, you can replace them with your own values.
 (You can find the latitude and longitude values on Google Maps.)
   - To check the latitude and longitude values entered, click the **Show on Map** button.
 (The location corresponding to the values entered will be displayed on Google Maps in the new tab.)